Man arrested after attempted 'smash and grab' at mall

 Chris Lynch Media reported the man was trying to break into Pascoes Jewellers.

-The spokesperson said he was watched by members of the public who called police.
+The spokesperson said the man was watched by members of the public who monitored his movements and called police.

 "Police units arrived at the scene shortly, and the suspect was quickly located and apprehended by our staff.